Laura Hussey Barrister Atkin Chambers

 INTERNATIONAL ARBITRATION

-• As junior counsel in a circa US$110m (with circa US$220m in counterclaims) arbitration seated in New York and with the substantive law being that of the State of New York (ICC Rules) in a dispute concerning the construction of floating production, storage and offloading oil platforms with issues including extensions of time, variations and Brazilian tax law.
+• Sole junior counsel in a circa US$110m (with circa US$220m in counterclaims) arbitration seated in New York and with the substantive law being that of the State of New York (ICC Rules) in a dispute concerning the construction of floating production, storage and offloading oil platforms with issues including extensions of time, variations and Brazilian tax law.
 Responsible principally for part of the case pleaded at circa US$38m and US$9m in counterclaims.

 PROFESSIONAL NEGLIGENCE